Jodu555/AmazonPriceTracker/README.md

 ## Todo

+* [ ] Think of a way to prevent sedning if delivery day changes due to day switch
+    * [ ] When the delivery switches then the current day switches or the actual delivery is delayed
 * [ ] Add Routes to get the data for a Product for maybe a Chart
 * [ ] Think in general of authentication
 * [ ] Think in general of authorization